No matter what stage you’re at in your career, switching to a new career as a lawyer is scary.

 In this post, we’ll guide you through the questions and what to consider before changing careers, and alternative careers you can pursue with a law degree.

-If you’re thinking about leaving your career as a lawyer and are grappling with what lies ahead, you are not alone.
+If you’re thinking about leaving your career and are grappling with what lies ahead, you are not alone.
 As this article from The Atlantic puts it, “Law-firm associate consistently ranks at the top of unhappy-professions lists and despite starting salaries of $160,000, law firms experience significant yearly associate attrition.”
 But before leaving your current role, there are some critical steps to take and questions to ask yourself.

-1. Consider why you want to leave your career as a lawyer
+1. Consider why you want to leave your career

 Before you make a firm decision to switch, you’ll need some direction about where you’re headed.
 Some important questions to ask yourself to guide your journey to a new legal career: